Promo!

 Description

-– Raised by a specialist in optimal conditions, guaranteed without parasites,
+– Raised by a specialist in optimal conditions, guaranteed parasite-free,

-– Health demonstrated by the laying of the queen and the presence of brood upon shipment,
+– Health demonstrated by the queen laying eggs and the presence of brood upon shipment,

-– No “boost” ( addition of brood or external workers to sell the colonies more quickly),
+– No "boost" (addition of brood or external workers to sell colonies faster),

 – Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,

-– Supplied with a care sheet and a health sheet,
+– Supplied with a care sheet and a health record,

 – Species present in France, non-invasive and not threatened,

-Aphaenogaster senilis is an unusual ant meeting the expectations of demanding breeders and looking for a hunter with a primitive behavior.
-These main characteristics are:
+Aphaenogaster senilis is an exceptional ant that meets the expectations of demanding breeders seeking a hunter with primitive behavior.
+Its main characteristics are:

-• Very particular and primitive morphology, matte black appearance with white hair, good size,
+• Very unusual and primitive morphology, matte black appearance with white hairs, of good size

-• High aggressiveness (very enterprising, does not hesitate to hunt, explore, climb on the finger),
+• High aggressiveness (very enterprising, doesn't hesitate to chase, explore, climb on the finger),

-• Very limited need for wintering (2-3 months at room temperature is sufficient),
+• Very limited winterization required (2-3 months at room temperature is sufficient),

 • Larvae capable of feeding directly on prey,

-• Produces winged sexuals quickly, easier to reproduce in captivity.
+• Produces winged sexuals quickly, easier to breed in captivity.

-Its qualities have only one equal: its great rarity.
-Little present in France and practicing swarming by cuttings rather than by the massive sending of queens, it is unfortunately rare to see someone looking after such a species.
-However, it is well known and studied but above all very easy to breed.
-It rises very well in a refillable water tube connected to a hunting area, or to any type of quality artificial anthill.
+Its qualities are matched only by its extreme rarity.
+Rarely found in France, and propagating by cuttings rather than by mass release of queens, it is unfortunately seldom seen anyone caring for this species.
+Yet, it is well-known and studied, and above all, very easy to raise.
+It thrives in a water-filled tube connected to a foraging area, or to any type of high-quality artificial ant farm.

 We therefore exceptionally offer colonies with brood to guarantee their good health.
-They are delivered in tubes for easier breeding, unlike some low-cost colonies supplied in boxes by Spanish collectors.
+They are delivered in tubes for easier rearing, unlike some low-priced colonies supplied in boxes by Spanish collectors.

-The rapid development of Aphaenogaster senilis requires a regular supply of insects, which is a perfect opportunity to observe its hunting behavior.
-You will be able to notice that it is able to recruit workers to finish its prey thanks to ultrasounds produced by a scraper located at the back of the thorax.
-A worker can therefore request help from a distance, without pheromones and without contact.
+The rapid development of Aphaenogaster senilis requires a regular supply of insects, providing a perfect opportunity to observe its hunting behavior.
+You will notice that it is capable of recruiting workers to finish off its prey using ultrasound produced by a scraper located at the rear of its thorax.
+A worker can therefore call for help remotely, without pheromones or physical contact.

-Workers bite hard and can sometimes sting, but this has no effect on human skin.
+The worker wasps bite hard and can sometimes sting, but this has no effect on human skin.
 Once the prey is dead, it will be brought back to the nest.
-This is where you will notice that the larvae sit directly on the prey and feed on their own!
-Aphaenogaster senilis is aggressive and does not hesitate to hunt various insects but fortunately it appreciates many food sources and is not difficult to feed: Sunburst, baby biscuit crumbs (higher in protein), boiled egg, tuna , etc.
+There, you will notice that the larvae are directly on the prey and feed themselves!
+Aphaenogaster senilis is aggressive and doesn't hesitate to hunt various insects, but fortunately, it appreciates many food sources and is not fussy about feeding: Sunburst, baby biscuit crumbs (which are richer in protein), hard-boiled egg, tuna, etc.

 Spider hunting by Aphaenogaster senilis:

-If each Aphaenogaster senilis feeds alone, queen and workers included, it is because of its absence of a social stomach which prevents the workers from practicing trophallaxis (exchange of food between individuals).
-Thus, the latter cut the food and give it directly to the larvae when it is solid or deposit gravel in the liquids to bring them back to the nest soaked in food to share!
+Each Aphaenogaster senilis ant feeds alone, including the queen and workers, because it lacks a social stomach, which prevents the workers from practicing trophallaxis (food sharing).
+Instead, they cut up solid food and feed it directly to the larvae, or deposit grit in liquids to bring back to the nest soaked with food to share!

-This behavior is sometimes observed with wet gravel that the workers bring back to the nest in order to regulate its humidity.
+This behavior is sometimes observed with damp gravel that the workers bring back to the nest in order to regulate its humidity.

-It also quickly produces winged males and females and swarming in captivity is possible.
+It also rapidly produces winged males and females, and swarming in captivity is possible.

-Attention: It is advisable to move the colony to its new habitat by emptying the tube in the feeding area.
-It can indeed happen that the workers attack each other during a natural move (by connecting the tube to the new nest through the connecting hole) because of their territorial behavior.
+Caution: It is advisable to move the colony to its new habitat by emptying the tube in the feeding area.
+Worker bees may attack each other during a natural relocation (when connecting the tube to the new nest via the connecting hole) due to their territorial behavior.

 Non-Latin: Aphaenogaster senilis